Meet the carver - Akapita Scally

 A lot of my pieces I design solely for how they look.
 I am often driven purely by the visual outcome of the piece and the flow of the design, rather than the meaning behind it.
 Everything I’ve been creating at the moment is all freestyle, so I draw it straight onto the stone, there’s no templating, I just draw.
 I like how we are not limited by any boundaries; we can carve anything we imagine.
 If you can draw it, you can carve it!

 How do you continue to grow as an artist?

 I’m pretty lucky as I’ve learned from so many carvers from around Rotorua.
-After learning my base skills with Tama, I went on to work with renowned pounamu carver Niki Nepia for nearly 7-years.
-Both Tama’s and Niki’s carving styles are quite different, and both of them have greatly influenced my own carving style into something which is unique in its own right.
+After learning my base skills with Tamaora, I went on to work with renowned pounamu carver Niki Nepia for nearly 7-years.
+Both Tamaora’s and Niki’s carving styles are quite different, and both of them have greatly influenced my own carving style into something which is unique in its own right.
 I will continue to learn from those around me and work on new designs as my interests change.

 In the near future, I hope to begin working on carving animals and crafting figures and full forms – breaking away from some of my more traditional work into contemporary art inspired by nature.

 Meet the carver - Hannah Sheehan